 top of page

-$7.5 Million in Technical and Financial Assistance Awarded to the Yakima Basin for Landowners and Agricultural Producers
+$17.8 Million in Technical and Financial Assistance Awarded to the Kittitas County CD for Landowners, Agricultural Producers, and Irrigation Water Management Entities

 nrcseprd395409BW.jpg